-We are excited to announce the new instructors for this year.
-They will be Sister Rosemary Wixom, past General Primary President; Sister Bekah Ellsworth, Institute teacher at the U, and Cynthia Haller, our Stake Relief Society President.
+We are excited to announce a new instructor for this year, Sister Kelly Fankhauser.
+She will join Sister Bekah Ellsworth, Institute teacher at the U, and Cynthia Haller, our Stake Relief Society President in teaching the Book of Mormon this year.
 We are looking forward to their classes.

 Rebekah grew up in California, Utah and Oregon and currently lives in the Olympus 2nd ward.
 She has two degrees from Brigham Young University and is an unabashed Cougar fan living within the shadow of the U. She served in the Chile, Santiago North mission from 2004 to 2005 and subsequently taught in the Provo MTC.
 She has also taught in the Northern Virginia and Salt Lake Institute programs for seven years.
 She enjoys photography, travel, the outdoors (especially all of the mountain sports!) and music.
 She loves teaching the gospel and is so excited to learn from the sisters of this stake!